haozixin/AI_reversi/agents/t_004/wiki/AI-Method-2.md

         return random.choice(actions)

-Pass the node into the simulate function to simulate it.
-We use **RollOutPolicy - Random Rollout**, which means that we are guring out a simulated execution policy in testing in the algorithm.
+Pass the node into the simulate function to do simulation process.
+We use **RollOutPolicy - Random Rollout** in the algorithm.
 So, in our code, the `choose()` method is always being "random choosing".
-However, we do a little improvement here that if the valid actions(x,y) contain any corner location, we would probabilistically choose a corner position.
+Moreover, we do a little improvement here that if the valid actions(x,y) contain any corner location, we would make it choose a corner position first.
-Because in the first AI method, we have found corner locations as a beneficial location.
+Because in our first AI method, we have found corner locations as a beneficial location.
 It could reduce the probability of AI/agent loosing a turn.
 About the **depth of the simulation process**, we stop it until the game ends.